terrapower/armi/doc/developer/documenting.rst

 Building the Documentation
 ==========================
-The ARMI documentation build is tested and supported in modern Ubuntu versions.
-As such, it should work in most modern Linux distributions.

 Before building documentation, ensure that you have installed the documentation requirements into your ARMI virtual environment with: